 Only last week Harlow Council was presented with a report to support the proposal to put £5 million of borrowed money into a £50 million regeneration pot of money.
 However it was lacking in specific proposals for the future of the Town Centre, other than to say more homes were needed as well as leisure and shopping opportunities.
 The Harlow Alliance Party believe that this lack of specific proposals is at the heart of why the two recent bids failed.

 You might have expected that the local Tories would be bemoaning this lost opportunity, but of course they have “signed up” to the same lack of specific proposals set out in this latest bid.
-Only the Harlow Alliance Party have set out specific proposals: the creation of an exhibition centre, the covering of Broadwalk, relocating the library to face Market Square and creating better, more inviting acces points into the Town Centre.
+Only the Harlow Alliance Party have set out a clear vision for the regeneration of the town centre.
+This includes the Council purchasing Market House and the land to the north of it, replacing it with a new 1000 seat theatre, exhibition centre and live music venue, turning the Post Office carpark into a large charging hub for electric vehicles, enclosing Broadwalk, creating space for a new library facing Market Square and improving the pedestrian access points into the town centre.